-Though sampling drum loops and piano chords from old soul numbers had been done prior to the release of Enter the 36 Chambers, it was how RZA warped and manipulated his samples that was unique.
+Though sampling drum loops and piano chords from old soul numbers had been done prior to the release of Enter the Wu-Tang (36 Chambers), it was how RZA warped and manipulated his samples that was unique.
 RZA would take a sample from a song and either slow it down to fit the desired tempo, or speed it up to create a chipmunk effect.

 For example, Shame on a Nigga is one of the most well-known songs from the album and opens up with a booming horn section.
 The horns were sampled from the outro of the 1968 song Different Strokes by Syl Johnson, with RZA slowing down the speed of the sample and lowering the pitch of the lively horn section.

 This technique would go on to greatly influence hip-hop production for years to come.
-The minimalist and grimy soul samples on Enter the 36 Chambers provided the perfect blueprint for up and coming hardcore hip-hop artists.
+The minimalist and grimy soul samples on Enter the Wu-Tang (36 Chambers) provided the perfect blueprint for up and coming hardcore hip-hop artists.
 Many current-day producers have opened up about how RZA’s sampling techniques have influenced them.
 The Alchemist, Just Blaze, and even Kanye West have all expressed their admiration for RZA and heavily rely on the sampling technique pioneered on the album.

 Flat Vocals and Uncompromising Lyricism